vuejs/vuepress/docs/README.md

 # VuePress

-> Minimalistic docs generator with Vue component based layout system
+> VuePress is a minimalistic docs generator with a Vue component based layout system.

 ## Why